List of Danish women's football champions: Performances

 Nine clubs have claimed the Danish national title.
 Among these, half of the championships have been won by Jutlandic clubs, with more than one-third by teams from Zealand, and one-seventh by Funen-based squads.
 No teams from the regional football associations of DBU Copenhagen, DBU Lolland-Falster, and DBU Bornholm have finished in the top spot.
 Copenhagen-based BK Rødovre were runners-up in 1991, achieved third place on five occasions, and qualified for the championship playoffs in the two first editions.
 Funen-based B 1921 finished 8th in the 2002–03 season, while Bornholm-based Svaneke BK ended the 1980 season in 7th place (east group).

 Since the 2002–03 season, the Danish FA has officially permitted clubs to display a symbolic five-pointed gold star, designed by the national association, above the club's logo on their jerseys for every fifth championship won.
 Fortuna Hjørring added a star above the previous wordmark logo shortly thereafter.
 When Fortuna Hjørring introduced a new logo design in March/April 2008, a yellow star became an integral part of the new design.
 Upon winning their 10th title in 2018, a second star was incorporated into the logo.
-Brøndby IF Women utilised this option for the first time during the 2011–12 season by featuring a single yellow star on their jersey designs, with a second star added in 2015.
+Brøndby IF Women used this option for the first time during the 2011–12 season by featuring a single yellow star on their jersey designs, with a second star added in 2015.
 The reigning champions also wear a black-and-white version of the Danish FA logo with the text "Danmarksmester" on the right sleeve or on the chest, alongside the year of their championship at the bottom, throughout the following season.